paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 ### Spreadsheet structure

 A Paradicms-formatted spreadsheet such as the [Google Sheets template](https://docs.google.com/spreadsheets/d/1j2oaMvMxY4pnXO-sEH_fky2R2gm6TQeIev_Q8rVOD4M/edit#gid=0) consists of multiple sheets.
-Each sheet corresponds to a class in the data model, such as `Person` and `Work`, and is named after that class, as in the Google Sheets screenshot below:
+Each sheet corresponds to a class in the [Paradicms ontology](/docs/reference/ontology), such as `Person` and `Work`, and is named after that class, as in the Google Sheets screenshot below:

 ![Screenshot of spreadsheet sheet tabs](sheets.png)

 Sheets can be named with variants of the class names:
-* `WorkCreation`: the exact class name (camel case) documented in the [data model reference](/docs/reference/ontology)
+* `WorkCreation`: the exact class name (camel case) documented in the [ontology reference](/docs/reference/ontology)
 * `work_creation`: snake case variant of the class name
 * `work-creation`: spinal case variant of the class name